 - 3.3.
-The objectives of the Neighbourhood Plan as identified through engagement with the community are as follows: - Conserve and enhance the environment of the village in order to maintain its distinct rural identity, built heritage and outstanding landscape setting. - 2.
-Maintain and enhance existing, and establish new, local services and facilities. - 3.
-Meet Horsted Keynes's local housing needs over the plan period with emphasis on housing that addresses the needs of younger people and families to help maintain the village age profile. - 4.
-Support local businesses and provide enhanced employment opportunities within the parish including home working. - 5.
+The objectives of the Neighbourhood Plan as identified through engagement with the community are as follows: - 1.
+Conserve and enhance the environment of the village in order to maintain its distinct rural identity, built heritage and outstanding landscape setting. - Maintain and enhance existing, and encourage new, local services and facilities. - Encourage development which seeks to meet Horsted Keynes's local housing needs over the plan period with emphasis on housing that addresses the needs of younger people and families to help maintain a mixed and balanced community. - 4.
+Support local businesses and encourage enhanced employment opportunities within the parish including home working. - 5.
 Reduce the negative impacts of traffic and roadside parking on the village and encourage safe walking and cycling. - 6.
 Minimise the adverse environmental effects of new development and support energy reduction and sustainable energy opportunities for the whole village, in order to mitigate, and adapt to, climate change.